Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Model Construction

 Model training is ideally performed either in a single uninterrupted session or through the use of checkpointing, such that the optimized model state and optimizer parameters are preserved and training can resume seamlessly from the point of interruption.
 This approach is particularly important for models that require extended training times or are trained on large datasets.

 Figure~\ref{fig:Area-Loss} shows a representative training history for the area model.
 The spike marked by the green vertical dotted line corresponds to a point at which the model weights were reloaded without restoring the associated optimizer state; as a consequence, the optimizer was effectively reinitialized, producing a transient increase in the loss.
 The red star denotes the epoch at which the minimum validation loss was achieved, corresponding to the optimal set of model weights and biases, which were subsequently saved as the final trained model.
-For all CNN models, a total of one million simulated events were generated for the complete training procedure, with the dataset partitioned according to an 80/10/10 split into training, validation, and testing subsets.
+For all CNN models, the simulated events were generated for the training procedure with the dataset partitioned according to an 80/10/10 split into training, validation, and testing subsets.